getvictor/website/content/posts/engineering-transparency/index.md

 ## The weekly dance of non-delivery

 Let me take you back a couple of years.
 I was a tech lead at a large company, working on a project that depended on another upstream engineering team.
-Every week, we’d have a joint meeting with both teams.
-And every week, I’d ask the same question, trying to keep my tone professional:
+Every week, we'd have a joint meeting with both teams.
+And every week, I'd ask the same question, trying to keep my tone professional:

-> “Hey Alex, any update on that component we need from your side?”
+> "Hey Alex, any update on that component we need from your side?"

 And every week, Alex would say: